What is Car Rebirthing and How to Avoid A Rebirthed Car?

 Is Rebirthing a Big Problem?

-Rebirthing used to be a much bigger issue than it is today, thanks in part to more stringent registration details being recorded.
+Rebirthing of car used to be a much bigger issue than it is today, thanks in part to more stringent registration details being recorded.
 VINs are now either cancelled or flagged to ensure identifying written off or stolen vehicles is much easier.

 However the practice is still done by particularly dedicated groups, and there are rebirth cars from before the new laws still out there on the road.
 While you’re much less likely to find a rebirth car than you were 10 years ago, it’s still something to be on the look for.